 Sinclair Harris has completed a number of successful CVA’s.

 Actual Case 1

-We acted for a perfume manufacturer who was very successful in his early years and invested a seven-figure sum in the bond to repay the Corporation Tax the following year.
+We acted for a perfume manufacturer who was very successful in its early years and invested a seven-figure sum in a bond to pay the the company’s Corporation Tax the following year.
 The bond heavily underperformed and most of the investment was lost.
-The company entered into a Voluntary Arrangement with its creditors whereby the creditors accepted a much reduced figure in full and final settlement of the company’s liability.
+The company entered into a Voluntary Arrangement with its creditors whereby the creditors accepted a much reduced figure in full and final settlement of the company’s liability to them.

 Actual Case 2

 We acted for a chain of retailers who had suffered due to fashion changes in their area of specialisation.
 The directors had not recognised that demand for their main products had reduced.
-Sinclair Harris recommended and assisted the company entering into a Company Voluntary Arrangement whereby creditors received a proportion of their debts over a period of five years, leaving the directors of the company time to instigate the other changes to recover their business.
+Sinclair Harris recommended and assisted the company entering into a CVA whereby creditors received a proportion of their debts over a period of five years, leaving the directors of the company time to instigate change to recover their business.

 Actual Case 3

-We acted for a chain of restaurants that had over traded and faced threat of a Winding Up Petition from their creditors.
-We successfully assisted the Director of the company in drafting a Proposal that was accepted by creditors.
-We are pleased that the Company Voluntary Arrangement Proposal was successfully completed and the restaurant is now trading very successfully.
+We acted for a chain of restaurants that had over traded and faced threat of a Winding Up Petition from its creditors.
+We successfully assisted the Director in drafting a Proposal that was accepted by creditors.
+We are pleased that the CVA was successfully completed and that the restaurant is now trading very successfully.

 Actual Case 4

-Sinclair Harris communicated with a number of creditors and was successful in assisting the company in entering into a CVA with its creditors that was ultimately successful.
+Sinclair Harris communicated with a number of creditors and was successful in assisting the company in entering into a CVA with its creditors which was ultimately successful.